Y2KPRABU/Y2KPRABU/privacypolicy.md

 **5. How We Use Your Information**
 - We do not collect any data
-- The Email Subject is used to create the Calendar Event Title and Email body is used in the Calendar Event description, and the data always stays in your google account, we do not use or store the data outside.
+- The Email Subject is used to create the Calendar™ Event Title and Email body is used in the Calendar™ Event description, and the data always stays in your Google™ account, we do not use or store the data outside.

 **6. Information Sharing and Disclosure**